HgN37/My-Project-Euler/8- Largest product in a series/problem.md

 greatest product.
 What is the value of this product?

+## Answer:
-__Answer: 23514624000
+23514624000

-__My Solution: Limit the multiplication.
+## My Solution:
+***Limit the multiplication***

-First, eliminate all thirteen adjacent digits which include 0.
+Firstly, eliminate all thirteen adjacent digits which include 0.
 Don't canculate those number.
 A multiplication take lots of time to excute.
 Everytime you find a zero, you can skip all the number between current position and that zero.

-Ex: Now you at index 0, you search to index 12, no zero, canculate the product.
+*Ex*: Now you at index 0, you search to index 12, no zero, canculate the product.
 Then move to index 1, search to index 13, and you find a zero at index 10, you can immediately move to index 10 and search to index 22.

 I saved the 1000-digits number to a text file so my code can read from it to get the digits.
 Be careful with int types and the cast!

+## By the way:
-__By the way: thirteen adjacent digits start from 197th digits make this largest product
+thirteen adjacent digits start from 197th digits make this largest product

-5 5 7 6 6 8 9 6 6 4 8 9 5
+5 x 5 x 7 x 6 x 6 x 8 x 9 x 6 x 6 x 4 x 8 x 9 x 5